NRC Program — Updated June 2026

 +

-As of 2026, IRAP operates four streams: (1) Core IRAP for general technology R&D, (2) IRAP Clean Technology which absorbed the SDTC mandate in June 2024 for TRL 5-6+ clean tech projects, (3) Defence Industry Assist ($244.2 million announced January 2026) for dual-use defence technology, and (4) AI Assist ($100 million over 5 years) for AI development and deployment.
+As of 2026, IRAP operates four streams: (1) Core IRAP for general technology R&D, (2) IRAP Clean Technology which absorbed the SDTC clean-technology mandate in June 2024 for TRL 5-6+ clean tech projects, (3) Defence Industry Assist ($244.2 million announced January 2026) for dual-use defence technology, and (4) AI Assist for SMEs building and deploying generative AI and deep learning solutions.

 What costs does IRAP cover?